Modularity in Web Design

 It’s safe to say that modularity, a component based workflow or atomic design thinking isn’t something new for you if you’re designing for the web nowadays.

 But did you ever find yourself wondering about how to implement it into your daily business with real clients, a ton of hassle, constraints and concerns?

-No worries, i can assure you: it’s not rocket science and not that far away from your „comfort zone“ — just reconsidering your current habits and accomplish a new level of designing for todays challenges.
+No worries, i can assure you: it’s not rocket science and not that far away from your „comfort zone“ — you will just need to reconsider your current habits and accomplish a new level of designing for the challenges today.
 Just give it a try – you’ll never regret it.
 Trust me.

 What the hell is atomic design or 🙄 not yet the hundredth description about that shit

 Hint: Skip this part if you don’t want to read the 1004th description of what Atomic Design is.
 In a nutshell: Atomic Design is a design approach for creating todays web experiences, which came up in the time when the web got responsive.
 Digital devices got more diverse and web-designers went panic cuz their pixel-perfect 960.gs designs had to go more flexible.
 It means creating a design system of pieces that can come together to create elements and templates we can reuse over and over again – it’s about designing the core of the system.
 If you’re curious, read more about the entire process here – shout out to the incredible @brad_frost who pioneered in that field.

 The modular design approach provides us flexibility we need for working with the unknown needs of the future.